- Assistant Professor, Marquette University, History Department. 2007-present.

 - Contributor: "Inner and East Asia, 400-1200;" "Integrated East Asia, 1500-1800;" revised "Mongol Eurasia and its Aftermath, 1200-1500."
 The Earth and its Peoples: A Global History, Cengage, forthcoming.

 - "Reaching Beyond the Manga: A Samurai to the Ends of the World and the Formation of National Identity," in Lorna Fitzsimmons and John A. Lent, ed.
-Asian Popular Cultural: New, Hybrid, and Alternate Media, Lexington books, 2012.
+Asian Popular Culture: New, Hybrid, and Alternate Media, Lexington books, 2012.

 - "Structures of Collective Memory: The Last Bannerman in Local Japan," in Local Memories in a Nationalizing and Globalizing World, under revision.